florianpaquet/mease/README.rst

 Websocket server using Tornado with an easy to use callback registry mechanism

-See `django-mease <https://github.com/florianpaquet/django-mease>`_ or `flask-mease-example <https://github.com/florianpaquet/flask-mease-example>`_ for working examples.
+See `django-mease <https://github.com/florianpaquet/django-mease>`_, `django-mease-example <https://github.com/florianpaquet/django-mease-example>`_ or `flask-mease-example <https://github.com/florianpaquet/flask-mease-example>`_ for working examples.

 ************
 Installation